NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/component-attributes/product-descriptions.md

 **Example**

-Cloudflare Registrar: Manage your domain with Cloudflare Registrar and add an additional layer of security to your DNS records for free.
+Khulnasoft Registrar: Manage your domain with Khulnasoft Registrar and add an additional layer of security to your DNS records for free.